rabbitmq/mnevis/README.md

 More docs?

-There is a tutorial jepsen test which needs more scenarios https://github.com/hairyhum/jepsen.ramnesia
+There is a tutorial jepsen test which needs more scenarios https://github.com/hairyhum/jepsen.mnevis

-There is a demo rabbitmq integration in the `ramnesia-experimental` branch
+There is a demo rabbitmq integration in the `mnevis-experimental` branch

 More unit tests are needed for the context module.